Matthew-Marsh/Sandbox/README.md

 # Sandbox
-This project is for the purpose of learning and testing various programs with Pycharm.
+This project is for the purpose of learning and testing various programs and coding.